jasn-armstrng/project-euler-cpp/ReadMe.txt

                                               Functions in C++
 ========================================================================================================================
  Functions in C++ are reusable code structures that exist outside of a class.
 In a class they are called methods.
+ A function identifier can only have one definition - the one definiton rule.

  definition:
   <return type> <Name>(<parameters>Optional)